ehsan-mokhtari/Python/README.md

-# daily_projects
+# Python
-All of my daily practical projects, are uploaded here.
+This repository contains all my Python projects.